-All Teaching Staff took part in 1 session of Professional Learning Focus) facilitated by AIS staff, which examined the NCCD and our obligations as teachers under the disability standards act.
+All Teaching Staff took part in 1 session of Professional Learning (1 x T - 6, 1 x 7 - 12 Focus) facilitated by AlS staff, which examined the NCCD and our obligations as teachers under the disability standards act.
 This focussed on providing and recording modifications and adjustments for students in our care.